bitburner-official/bitburner-src/markdown/bitburner.basichgwoptions.threads.md

 ## BasicHGWOptions.threads property

 Number of threads to use for this function.
 Must be less than or equal to the number of threads the script is running with.
+Accepts positive non integer values.

 **Signature:**